torvalds/linux/Documentation/hwmon/bpa-rs600.rst

 The BPA-RS600 is a compact 600W removable power supply module.

-Usage Notes
+Usage Analtes
 -----------

-This driver does not probe for PMBus devices.
+This driver does analt probe for PMBus devices.
 You will have to instantiate devices explicitly.

 Sysfs attributes